Updated May 20, 2023

-- In asymmetric key encryption, two keys are used. i.e. public key and private key.
-These two keys are related to each other in a mathematics way.
-A public key is stored in a public repository, and private keys are stored in a private repository.
+- In asymmetric key encryption, two keys are used. i.e., public key and private key.
+These two keys are mathematically related to each other.
+A public key is stored in a public repository, and private keys are stored in a remote repository.

-- Using the receiver public key sender encrypt the private data and send it to the receiver.
+- The receiver’s public key sender encrypts the private data and sends it to the receiver.
 After receiving private data, the receiver uses his private to decrypt private data.

-- The length of keys in asymmetric key encryption is large; hence encryption and decryption processes in asymmetric key encryption become slow compared to symmetric key encryption.
+- The length of keys in asymmetric key encryption is considerable; hence encryption and decryption processes in asymmetric key encryption become slow compared to symmetric key encryption.

-- Calculating the private key based on the public key is computationally not so easy.
-As a result, public keys can be freely shared, allowing users to easily and conveniently encrypt content and verify digital signatures, and private keys can be kept secret, making sure that content can be decrypted and private key owners can only create digital signatures.
-Asymmetric key cryptosystems face the challenge, i.e. the user must be confident that the public key he is using for transmission with an individual is really that person’s public key and was not handled by an attacker.
+- Calculating the private key based on the public key is computationally difficult.
+As a result, public keys can be freely shared, allowing users to easily and conveniently encrypt content and verify digital signatures and private keys can be kept secret, ensuring that content can be decrypted and private key owners can only create digital signatures.
+Asymmetric key cryptosystems face the challenge, i.e., the user must be confident that the public key he is using for transmission with an individual is that person’s public key and was not handled by an attacker.

-- Also, because public keys need to be shared, these public keys are large in size; hence, they are difficult to remember, so they are stored on digital certificates for secure transmission and sharing.
-While private keys cannot be shared, they are simply stored in the cloud software or operating system you are using or on hardware devices.
-Many internet protocols like SSH, OpenPGP, SSL/TLS used in asymmetric cryptography for encryption and digital signature functions.
+- Also, because public keys need to be shared, they are large; hence, they are difficult to remember, so they are stored on digital certificates for secure transmission and sharing.
+You store private keys in the cloud software or operating system you use or on hardware devices.
+Many internet protocols like SSH, OpenPGP, and SSL/TLS used in asymmetric cryptography for encryption and digital signature functions.

 This article has seen how cryptosystem helps encrypt and decrypt messages securely and conveniently.